 - Eight piece meal of chicken only (we recommend getting this with a side of guacamole)

-Individual chicken meals (for all combos, order steamed broccoli as your side and an unsweetened iced tea as your drink; hold the tortillas, beans, and rice):
+For all combos, order steamed broccoli as your side and an unsweetened iced tea as your drink; hold the tortillas, beans, and rice:

 - Two-piece combo